ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/exp_en.md

-We check if the name servers of your mail server (MX) domains return a DNSSEC signature.
+We check if the domains of your mail servers (MX) are DNSSEC signed.
 Note: the validity of the signature is not part of this subtest, but part of the next subtest.